dimantha1234/pipedream/components/twitter/sources/search-twitter/readme.md

 <h1 align="left"><strong>Twitter: Search Mentions</strong></h1>

 Emit new Tweets that match your search criteria.
+Then inspect emitted events, trigger Pipedream workflows, or consume events in your own app via REST or real-time APIs.

 - [Deploy](#deploy)
 - [Configure](#configure)